Jocatins/react-testing-with-jest/README.md

 # React Testing Library with Jest framework

+# React Testing Library

+React Testing Library offers a set of testing helpers that structure your tests based on user interactions

+# Jest

+Jest is a JavaScript test runner that provides resources for writing and running tests.

+`The number of renders determines the no of tests`

 Types of test
 `Unit Test` -> Individual blocks of an app, eg classes, functions `Integration Test` -> Combination of units